adblockplus/infrastructure/README.md

 Bear in mind that someone will have to add your user name/password to the production htpasswd file if you need access to _monitoring.adblockplus.org_.

+### Add a contact (to receive alerts)

+Add a _nagios\_contact_ similar to the existing ones in _monitoringserver.pp_, and add it to the _admins_ host group.

+There are two sets of contacts, those for the development environment and those for the production environment, you probably want the latter.

 Website development
 -------------------